 LED lights are revolutionising the home lighting industry with their energy-saving capabilities.
-Every day, thousands of home owners are replacing their outmoded incandescent bulbs with LEDs.
+Every day, thousands of home owners are replacing their outmoded incandescent bulbs with LED light bulbs.
 But why stop at updating your lights?
 There are many other ways to save energy in the home, and we’re not talking about using robotic vacuums either!

 One great way to save energy is to monitor your gas and electricity usage.
 You can purchase products such as the OWL which keep track of your electricity use.
 And some suppliers provide their customers with free smart meters to monitor both gas and electricity usage.
 By seeing the cost of your energy in real time, you’ll soon learn which appliances are pushing up your bills and you’ll instantly become more energy conscious!